CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network-mizar-integration.md

 2. Mizar-arktos-network-controller **creates Mizar subnet**
 3. Client creates pod for tenant, specifying which network object it will be referring to
 4. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod
+5. Client creates service for tenant, **specifying which network object it will be referring to**
+6. Mizar-service-controller gets VPC and subnet from arktos network object and annotate service

 **Note**: This is a non-goal in 2022-01-30 release cycle as subnets in same VPC do not isolate from others and behave the same as in a single subnet.